alissonpelizaro/alissonpelizaro/README.md

-# Alisson - Full Stack Developer and Python Enthusiast

 ### Hi there! 👋

-I'm Alisson, a Brazilian coder.
+I'm Alisson, a Brazilian Full Stack Developer and Python Enthusiast.
 Welcome to my GitHub profile!

 - 🔭 I’m currently working at TOTVS Labs by TexoIT, where I contribute to developing innovative solutions.
 - 🌱 I’m constantly learning and practicing my skills, particularly in the field of cloud technologies.